spollard/josh-works.github.io/_pages/stripe_course.md

 - How to navigate the test modes across products, customers, purchases, and connections to third-party tools?
 - Did you know that Stripe and Zapier don't have any defaults that let you figure out what product a customer is buying?
 I had to send [this gist](https://gist.github.com/josh-works/970c7f258832c86bd8136bafd5a6789d) to Stripe's support team, to figure out the key pieces of this whole process; that was after a similar email and conversation with Zapier's support team concluded with `¯\_(ツ)_/¯ `.

 I didn't know any of the gotchas and issues that popped up as I made this course.
 I document them all carefully, for your benefit.
-You'll save ten hours, maybe more.
+You'll save ten hours and whatever monthly fees Gumroad or another provider will charge you.

 ### Of course, 100% of your money back, between now and forever.